 Breast-feeding tips: What new moms need to know

 You know the benefits of breast-feeding.
 Breast milk contains the right balance of nutrients for your baby.
-Breast milk is easier to digest than is commercial formula, and the antibodies in breast milk boost your baby's immune system.
+Breast milk is easier than commercial formula for your baby to digest, and the antibodies in breast milk boost your baby's immune system.
 Breast-feeding might even help you lose weight after the baby is born.

 Still, breast-feeding can be challenging.
 Use these breast-feeding tips to get off to a good start.